porres/pd-cyclone/README.md

 => Fred Jan Kraan's Repository (0.1-Alpha-57 and 0.2beta):

 Fred Jan Kraan forked the original repository to <https://github.com/electrickery/pd-miXedSon>, but containing only the Cyclone library.
-This repository has a few releases - see https://github.com/electrickery/pd-miXedSon/releases - it starts with cyclone version 0.1alpha-57, from October 2015, which is basically the last developments from the original repository.
+This repository has a few releases - see https://github.com/electrickery/pd-miXedSon/releases - it starts with Cyclone version 0.1alpha-57, from October 2015, which is basically the last developments from the original repository.
 Then it moves on to a new Cyclone 0.2 version which stopped at a beta stage.

 -------